 In this Bylaw,

-“” means that area of wharf designated solely for loading and unloading of vessels and passengers.
+“Loading Zone” means that area of the wharf designated solely for loading and unloading of vessels and passengers.

-“” means to secure a v by means of lines, cables, anchors or other similar means;
+“Moor” means to secure a vessel by means of lines, cables, anchors or other similar means;

-“” means any boat or watercraft whether or not propelled by motor, and includes vessels whether in good working condition or not.
+“Vessel” means any boat or watercraft whether or not propelled by motor, whether in good working condition or not.

-“harf” means the public wharf, ramp and break water owned and operated by the Village.
+“Wharf” means the public wharf, ramp and break water owned and operated by the Village.

 Damage

-No person shall remove, destroy or damage wharf or structure attached to wharf.
+No person shall remove, destroy or damage the wharf or structure attached to the wharf.

 Storage

-No person shall store any material of any kind, including a v, on the surface of a wharf.
+No person shall store any material of any kind, including a vessel, on the surface of the wharf.

 Loading Zone

-l zvvlz lz The loading zone at the approach of the wharf is restricted for loading and unloading goods only.
-Once the vehicle is unloaded it must be moved to the designated parking lot.
+No person shall use the l z for any purpose other than the loading and unloading of vessels and other items associated with vessel use.
+No person shall remain in the loading zone or permit a vehicle to remain in the loading zone after it has finished loading or unloading. w

 Moorage Restrictions

-No person shall m, or permit to be med any v at or adjacent to the wharf overnight.
+No person shall moor, or permit to be moored any vessel at or adjacent to the wharf overnight.

-No person shall secure, or permit to be secured any vessel to wharf vby use of a lock or otherwise in a manner that prevents a Village employee or Village contractor from relocating the v.
+No person shall secure, or permit to be secured to the wharf any vessel by use of a lock or otherwise in a manner that prevents a Village employee or Village contractor from relocating the vessel.

-No person shall m, or permit to be med, a v at wharf in such a manner as to unduly obstruct the movement of other vs.
+No person shall moor, or permit to be moored, a vessel at the wharf in such a manner as to unduly obstruct the movement of other vessels.

 Exemptions